Our Team

 Director, Consultant Clinical and Coaching Psychologist

-Gerry has extensive experience working with adolescents, adults, and older adults across government, non-government, and private practice settings.
+He has extensive experience working with adolescents, adults, and older adults across government, non-government, and private practice settings.

 Lena Johnston